 6. Energy Brokerage

-As stores of renewable energies in vehicle batteries act as power source, suppliers will rely less on fossil fuel power but will be brokering a larger, more diverse set of energy generation inputs.
+As stores of renewable energies in vehicle batteries act as a power source, suppliers will rely less on fossil fuel power.
 Extra energy capacity from electrical vehicles will compliment energy stored from solar and wind generation.

 Design challenge: The energy market will need a consistent way of sharing and discussing the information collected, with a dynamic of visual standards similar to the interfaces used in the financial and trading sector.